potassco/pddl-instances/ipc-2000/domains/freecell-strips-typed/README.md

 ## Domain Description

-Freecell is a solitaire card game that comes with Microsoft Windows.
+A card game (similar to Solitaire) that comes free with Microsoft Windows.
+Given a random configuration of cards across some columns, move all cards in a specified order onto some goal stacks, obeying a number of stacking rules, and using a number of freecells as a resource.

 ## Authors

-*unknown*
+Fahiem Bacchus

 ## Additional Notes